Truist Center: History

 The CityFair building was imploded in June 1999.
 Then in August the original building permits for the footing and foundation of the building were issued.
 Construction started soon after in the fall of 1999.
 As construction neared completion in early February 2002 the 700-foot tower crane was removed.
-The building opened on November 14, 2002.
+The building was opened on November 14, 2002.

-In June 2012 Bank of America sold the building to Parkway Properties for $250 million.
+In June 2012, Bank of America sold the building to Parkway Properties for $250 million.

 Then in 2016 when Cousins Properties Incorporated merged with Parkway Properties they became the new owner.
-At the time of the sale Bank of America occupied 322,311 sqft, and the building was 94% leased.
+At the time of the sale, Bank of America occupied 322,311 sqft, and the building was 94% leased.

-On 12 June 2019, it was announced that Truist Financial, a bank holding company to be formed from the merger of BB&T and SunTrust Banks, had selected Hearst Tower for its future new corporate headquarters.
-Truist will occupy 561000 sqft in the tower and has an option to buy the tower from Cousins in the fourth quarter of 2019 for $455.5 million.
+On 12 June 2019, it was announced that Truist, a bank holding company to be formed from the merger of BB&T and SunTrust banks, had selected Hearst Tower for its future new corporate headquarters.
+Truist will occupy 561000 sqft in the tower and has the option to buy the tower from Cousins in the fourth quarter of 2019 for $455.5 million.
 On 14 August 2019, Hearst Communications announced it would move out of its namesake tower to offices near the city's Ballantyne neighborhood in early 2020 to make way for Truist.
 The space left by Bank of America, Hearst Communications, and K&L Gates moving out of the tower allowed Truist to occupy over half its square footage.
-U.S. Bank, PricewaterhouseCoopers, Bradley and Dixon Hughes Goodman continue to be tenants in the building.
+U.S. Bank, PricewaterhouseCoopers, Bradley, and Dixon Hughes Goodman continue to be tenants in the building.